joeytwiddle/cheatsheets/tmux.md

 # Better compatibility with older terminal clients
 tmux set-window-option -g window-status-current-bg colour7 tmux set-window-option -g window-status-current-fg colour0
-# May be preferable on newer terminals, for stronger contrast and/or to bypass the terminal's colour scheme
+# May be preferable on newer terminals, for stronger contrast and/or to bypass the terminal_s colour scheme
 #tmux set-window-option -g window-status-current-bg colour255
 #tmux set-window-option -g window-status-current-fg colour16
 # For modern tmux